michaelenger/kurikaeshi/README.md

 ```

 It will present you with words and you have to write the correct rōmaji version.
+If at any time you want to quit you just need to enter in a blank guess and the
+program will exit.

 ![An example of usage](https://github.com/michaelenger/kurikaeshi/blob/master/example.png?raw=true)